Baldwin Wallace University

-Baldwin Wallace University (BW) is a private university in Berea, Ohio.
-It was founded in 1845 as Baldwin Institute by Methodist businessman John Baldwin.
-The school merged with nearby German Wallace College in 1913 to become Baldwin-Wallace College.

-BW has two campus sites: Berea, which serves as the main campus, and BW at Corporate College East in Warrensville Heights.
-Today BW enrolls around 3,050 full-time undergraduate students, 800 evening and weekend adult learners, and 830 graduate students.
-BW recruits students throughout Ohio but also students from all over the United States and internationally.
-Baldwin Wallace's motto is "Creating contributing, compassionate citizens of an increasingly global society."
+Baldwin Wallace University (BW) is a private university in Berea, Ohio, United States.
+Established in 1845 as Baldwin Institute by Methodist businessman John Baldwin, it merged with nearby German Wallace College in 1913 to become Baldwin-Wallace College.
+There are two campus sites: Berea, which serves as the main campus, and Corporate College East in Warrensville Heights, Ohio.
+The university enrolls approximately 3,300 full-time undergraduate and graduate students as of fall 2024.
 Baldwin Wallace's athletic teams compete as members of NCAA Division III athletics in the Ohio Athletic Conference.